-While both clients and servers can employ Mandatory Access Control (MAC) security models to enforce data access, there has been no protocol support to allow full interoperability.
-A new file object attribute, sec_label (see Section 13.2.2) allows for the server to store and enforce MAC labels.
+While both clients and servers can employ Mandatory Access Control (MAC) security models to enforce data access, there has been no protocol support for interoperability.
+A new file object attribute, sec_label (see Section 13.2.2) allows for the server to store MAC labels on files, which the client retrieves and uses to enforce data access (see Section 9.6.2).
 The format of the sec_label accommodates any MAC security system.